davidsteinberg/shots/README.md

 Adding Shots to a Flask app is super simple.

-1. Download shots.py
+1. Download the shots package
 2. Put it in the same directory as app.py (or whatever your main file is called)
-3. Write some Shots for your app and save them in the templates/ directory
+3. Write some Shots for your app and save them in your normal templates/ directory
 4. In app.py, instead of calling render_template, instantiate a Shot and render it (passing any parameters you want)
 5. Run your app